corca-ai/adcio_android_plugins/README.md

 # adcio_analytics

-Android library that collects logs for event analysis of ADCIO projects.
+Android plugin that collects logs for event analysis of ADCIO projects.

 `adcio_analytics` is an app measurement solution that provides app usage and user engagement statistics.

 ## Sample Usage

-Usually, it's associated with the `adcio_placement` library.
+Usually, it's associated with the `adcio_placement` plugin.

 You call `adcioSuggest()` from the adcio_placement package and gather the recommended product.
 With this, you collect three types of logging events: `onClick`, `onImpression`, and `onPurchase`.